-1 At the time the report forms under the Declaration Follow-up were approved by the ILO Governing Body, there were seven: the Freedom of Association and Protection of the Right to Organize Convention, 1948 (No. 87); the Right to Organise and Collective Bargaining Convention, 1949 (No. 98); the Forced Labour Convention, 1930 (No. 29) and the Abolition of Forced Labour Convention, 1957 (No. 105); the Equal Remuneration Convention, 1951 (No. 100) and the Discrimination (Employment and Occupation) Convention, 1958 (No. 111); and the Minimum Age Convention, 1973 (No. 138).
+1 At the time the report forms under the Declaration follow-up were approved by the ILO Governing Body, there were seven: the Freedom of Association and Protection of the Right to Organise Convention, 1948 (No. 87), the Right to Organise and Collective Bargaining Convention, 1949 (No. 98), the Forced Labour Convention, 1930 (No. 29), and the Abolition of Forced Labour Convention, 1957 (No. 105); the Equal Remuneration Convention, 1951 (No. 100), and the Discrimination (Employment and Occupation) Convention, 1958 (No. 111); and the Minimum Age Convention, 1973 (No. 138).
 Subsequently, the International Labour Conference unanimously adopted the Worst Forms of Child Labour Convention, 1999 (No. 182), which is considered the eighth fundamental ILO Convention.
+It entered into force on 17 November 2000 and reports from governments that have not yet ratified it will be included in the annual review for 2002 and after.